Luxoft/qml-coreui/docs/topics/refactor.md

 }
 ```

 But could also be used like this.
-The point is the user of the singleton could now navigate een to the parents of the widow, just to fulfill is use case.
+The point is the user of the singleton could now navigate to the parents of the window, just to fulfill a requirement.

 > whatever can happen will happen